MoatLab/WARP-FAST26-AE/README.md

 # Experiment scripts for WARP
-These are the scripts that I used for both FDP SSD and WARP(proj old name Cylon-FDP) testing.
+These are the scripts that I used for both FDP SSD and WARP(the old name Cylon-FDP) testing.

 Experiments are three-fold.
 FIO.
 CacheLib. and F2FS.

-## FDP SSD setup (nvme cli)
+* FDP SSD setup (real FDP SSD nvme-cli setup)
 ```
 sudo ./fdp_setup_nvme-cli.sh /dev/nvmeX
 ```

-# 0.Dependency
+# Step 0.
+Prerequisite(Inside the VM)
+**Note.
+If you are using the provided VM image, skip this step. **
 ## libnvme
 I'm using `nvme fdp ` command to get the write amplification results to use, libnvme should be v1.5